STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Selected Physics Performance

 As discussed in Chapter~\ref{CDR_phys}, the physics highlights of the STCF can be grouped into three categories: QCD and hadronic physics, flavor physics and CP violation and the search for new physics.
-We study the benchmark process in detail for each category and give the physics sensitivity.
-Summarized results are shown in Table~\ref{phyper}.
+The statistics is a crucial factor for learning the properties of the exotic particles.
+Figure~\ref{fig1} shows the number of expected samples at STCF under 0.2~ab$^{-1}$ and 1~ab$^{-1}$ integrated luminosity.
+STCF can collect world leading statistics for the charmonium and charmonium-like samples.
+Moreover, the clean environment of STCF will provide an ideal platform for the tau physics and study of charmed hadrons.

+With the expected luminosity collected at STCF, the key parameters from EW test and new physics probe are shown in Fig.~\ref{fig2} and Fig~\ref{fig3}.
+The statistical sensitivity for flavor and CP violation test can be significantly improved compared with current world best result.
+However, the systematic uncertainty will be an essential limitation of the precision by then.
+The discussion of systematic uncertainty is presented in Sec.~\ref{sec:sysunc}.
+For the new physics probe, an increased statistics will no doubt help to test various models beyond SM.
+The sensitivity of various rare of forbidden decay can be improved with a magnitude factor of 2 to 3, and is lying in the range of beyond SM model predictions.

+Table~\ref{phyper} lists the statistical sensitivities for several benchmark processes and compared with current operating BESIII and Belle II experiments.